AlexeyLunyakov/SAFE-MACS/README.md

 **The task involves working with real images of medical workers in a working environment, so the solution includes several key tasks for training models:**
 * accurate determination of the presence of PPE on a person and warning about its absence;
-* identification of the presence of important types of PPE necessary to protect exposed areas of skin, respiratory tract, eyes, including: Coveralls, Face Shields, Gloves, Goggles and Masks.
+* identification of the presence of important types of PPE necessary to protect exposed areas of skin, respiratory tract, eyes.

 <p align="right">(<a href="#readme-top"><i>Back to top</i></a>)</p>